HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 ---
 layout: post
 title: >-
-  From text to graph: building a visualization of personal and professional connections in the art community of the 17th century
+  NAHR: building a visualization of personal and professional connections in the art community of the 17th century
 published: true
 ---